Valentine's Day Memory Game for Preschoolers

 How to Play Valentine’s Day Memory Game

-To start the game, lay out the cards face down in rows and columns so your preschoolers can only see the backside, and invite them to join you for a matching game!
+To start the game, lay the cards face down in rows and columns so your preschoolers can only see the backside, and invite them to join you for a matching game!

 Extension Activities for Valentine’s Day Memory Game